Chat with us, powered by LiveChat

 Framework of Transfer Pricing in China

-Transfer pricing has to do with the prices which are applied when a company is making a transaction between related enterprises within itself, where the enterprises are operating in different tax jurisdictions.
+Transfer pricing refers to the prices that are applied when a company makes a transaction between related enterprises within itself, where the enterprises operate in different tax jurisdictions.

-In order to determine if an enterprise is related to another, the following definitions have been provided for “associated relationships”, according to Chinese law:
+To determine if an enterprise is related to another, the following definitions have been provided for “associated relationships,” according to Chinese law:

 • Party A has direct or indirect ownership of more than 25% of equity interests of party B;